mtmcphail/World_Weather_Analysis/README.md

 ## Project Overview
-Jack, the head of analysis of the user interface team at PlanMyTrip loves the new app the analytics team just developed....and so far so do the Beta testers.
-Essentially the app current searches for the hotels based on the client's preferred travel criteria via the PlanMyTrip search page.
-But as with most products, improvements and enhancement can be made!
-The Beta testers have brought forth some insightful recommendations!
+Jack, Head of Analysis of the User Interface team at PlanMyTrip, loves the new app the analytics team just developed....and so far so do the Beta testers!

+Essentially, the app searches for the hotels based on the client's preferred travel criteria via the PlanMyTrip search page.
+However, as with most products, improvements and enhancement can be made.
+The Beta testers have brought forth some insightful recommendations.

 * First, the Beta testers would like to see the weather description incorporated into to the weather data currently being retrieved and presented.
 * Second, include input statements - to be filled out by the end-user - to filter/query the data based on weather preferences.
 These filters will be used to identify and present potential travel destinations and nearby hotels.